Contents Tour Biographies Celebs Links

 Specifications

-Download the specification sheet for this mic.
+Download the specification sheet for these mics.

 Altec logo